upkie/palimpsest/README.md

 ### Bazel (recommended)

-You can build _palimpsest_ straight from the repository by running ``./tools/bazelisk build //...`` from the root folder.
+You can build _palimpsest_ straight from the repository by running ``./tools/bazelisk build //...`` from its root.
 To use it in your project, create a git repository rule such as:

 ```python
 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")